vanduong0504/ANIMAL-10/README.md

 <h2> :pencil: About the project </h2>

-This project aims to classify image in **CIFAR10** dataset with some deep learning models.
+This project aims to classify image in **CIFAR10** dataset with deep learning models.
 I try to implement it from scratch.
 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 <h2> :computer: Train/Test </h2>